Types of emergencies

-We manage flood defenses and take care of water quantity, water quality and (navigable) roads.
-In carrying out these tasks, calamities may arise.
+We manage flood defenses and ensure water quantity, water quality, and (navigable) waterways.
+Disasters can occur while performing these tasks.

-We protect the area with dikes and embankments against the water from the North Sea, the Wadden Sea, the IJsselmeer, the Markermeer and from the storage basin waters.
-The chance of these flood defenses breaching is very small.
-Nevertheless, if it does go wrong, the damaging consequences can be very great.
+We protect the area with dikes and quays against the waters of the North Sea, the Wadden Sea, the IJsselmeer, the Markermeer, and the reservoir waters.
+The chance of these flood defenses breaking is very small.
+If, despite this, something does go wrong, the harmful consequences could be very serious.

 Flooding or drought

 Heavy rainfall can cause flooding.
-Extreme flooding, when for example polders are flooded, is a calamity.
-Conversely, prolonged drought with a water shortage can also lead to a calamity.
+Extreme flooding, such as when polders are inundated, constitutes a disaster.
+Conversely, prolonged drought with water shortages can also lead to a disaster.

-Contamination of surface water can have harmful effects on people and the environment.
-Pollution can result from the failure of a treatment plant or sewage pumping station or a break in a pressure line.
-The damage can be very extensive and destroy entire ecosystems.
-In these cases, it is called a calamity.
+Contamination of surface water can have harmful consequences for humans and the environment.
+Pollution can occur due to the failure of a treatment plant or sewage pumping station, or a break in a pressure pipe.
+The damage can be extensive and destroy entire ecosystems.
+In such cases, it is considered a disaster.

 Blockage of a waterway

-We manage several waterways.
+We manage various waterways.
 A collision between two ships or the sinking of a ship can block a waterway.